 - what additional functionalities the app could have

-- how does it all help the company meet their business goals
+- how does it all help the company meet its business goals

 She expects to find the answers during the Product Discovery workshop.

-Its participants created three user personas and selected the primary one for whom the product is mostly for.
-Then they filled out a Value Proposition Canvas.
+Its participants created three user personas and selected the primary one for whom the product mostly is.
+Then, they filled out a Value Proposition Canvas.
 They also listed the features that must be included in the Minimum Viable Product (MVP) and those that should be added later on.